20023136kelyan/dicode-software/README.md

 - Maximum 3 shots per sequence
 - Videos are generated vertically (720x1280) by default
 - The remix feature ensures visual consistency across shots
-- Reference images are optional and enhance generation quality
+- Reference images are optional and enhance generation quality (supported for the first shot only)